yzu1103309/stream-url-handler/README.md

 ## Installation

-Support Ubuntu 22.04 and Windows (tested)
+Support Ubuntu 22.04 and Windows (both tested)

-Download .deb or .exe from release tab and install. (reboot required)
+Download .deb or .exe from release tab and install. (reboot required!)

 ## Introduction